Explaining God’s ‘being’ and his relationship

 3.2 Human relationship with God

-And look, I do understand the basis of the reasoning behind that view at least, because it stems from meditative experiences (mysticism) that I have successfully tested.
-Yes, as explained in that article, “Mysticism evaluated” I have personally analysed and then evaluated those experiences.
+And look, I ABSOLUTELY understand the basis of the reasoning behind that view at least, because it stems from meditative experiences (mysticism) that I have successfully tested.
+Yes, as explained in that article, “Mysticism evaluated” I HAVE personally analysed and then evaluated those experiences.
 So yes, I do at least know where pantheists “are coming from” with their beliefs.

 The planet Earth, and indeed the entire universe, within these models takes on a whole new religious dimension.
 In pantheist systems of belief there is no God external to the universe, or even separate to ourselves, with whom we humans can enter into a personal relationship.